DanielBMarkham/Info-Ops/manuscript/chapter21.md

 Ok.
 Fair enough.
 Maybe you have good reasons to not consider all of the business behavior around "X" at one time.
 Maybe it makes more sense to skip around all over the place.

+That's fine.
 Nothing changes.

 Everything on your backlog stays the same except for the items that are next up, which you can construct in any fashion you like.

 This is because things are still grouped in the universe by business behavior, no matter how you would like to construct your work queue.
 So when you look at some random item you'd like to do, *you still need to look at all of the things around the behavior that the item falls under*.
 You'll need to match the same supplementals, you'll need to have the same downstream considerations, you'll need to change the acceptance tests for that behavior to match the new work you're doing.

-You're free to do work in any order you'd like, but now you know that by grouping your work under Business Behavior Abstract (and Realized and System Abstract if you're using those levels), you can put a bunch of related things in one place to consider while doing that work.
+You're free to do work in any order you'd like, but by now you know that by grouping your work under Business Behavior Abstract (and Realized and System Abstract if you're using those levels), you can put a bunch of related things in one place to consider while doing that work.
 You also know that large backlogs, since they can't fit inside the team's heads, are counter-productive.
 So you're still back to grouping by Business Behavior Abstract, then "blowing things out" as the time to do the work approaches.

 What if you don't do sprints?
 Instead you work in a free-flow form?
 It's still the same, you'll just need to do the "hooking-up" work for items in you work queue at the last possible moment before you start on them.
 (Lean experts Mary and Tom Poppendieck describe this as waiting until the "Last Responsible Moment")